dikhan/terraform-provider-openapi/.github/CONTRIBUTING.md

     - Bug fix: `git checkout -b **bugfix**/my-bug-fix`
     - Feature requests: `git checkout -b **feature**/my-new-feature`
 - Commit your changes: `git commit -am 'Add some feature'`
+- Execute ```make test``` from the terraform_provider_api directory and make sure the exit code is clean.
+This will make sure that the Pull Request will have a clean build.
+The [test target](https://github.com/dikhan/terraform-provider-api/blob/master/terraform_provider_api/Makefile#L31) in the Makefile will run gofmt, govet, golint and then it will run the unit tests.
 - Push to the branch: `git push origin <branch-name>`
 - Submit a pull request following the [Pull request guidelines](#pull-request-submissio)